 Utica, however, has approximately 62,235 residents with:

 - 30% of the individuals living in poverty

-- 47% of the children below 18 years-old living in poverty
+- 47% of the children below 18 years old living in poverty

 - 72% of the African American children living in poverty

 When Governor Cuomo’s new ESPRI was launched, the Utica ESPRI CORE Team and Steering Committee Leaders decided that additional data needed to be collected from the voices of poverty.
 The CNA data would be built upon.
-The end project identified for Phase II of ESPRI would include the community voices that struggle every day to overcome the barriers of poverty.
+The end project identified for Phase II of ESPRI would include the community voices that struggle daily to overcome the barriers of poverty.